zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\pi |\bm{E_0}|^2.
 $$

-Thus, any expression that depends on the components of the incident field only by means of Eqn.
+Thus, any expression that depends on the components of the incident field only by means of the integrals of Eqn.
 19.3x is valid for an *arbitrary state of the incident light*.

 Let us consider the special case of *natural light* that has neither a preferred orientation \\((\text{so } a\_{X} = a\_{Y} = |\bm{E_0}|)\\) nor a well-defined phase relationship (so \\(\delta\_{X}\\) and \\(\delta\_{Y}\\) are essentially random) \[[6](#references) (ch.
 10.9)\].
 Then, a straightforward calculation yields